AutoInt: Automatic Integration for Fast Neural Volume Rendering: AutoInt for Neural Integration

 In tomography, integrals are at the core of the imaging model: measurements are line integrals of the absorption of a medium along rays that go through it.
 In particular, in a parallel beam setup, assuming a 2D medium of absorption $f(x,y)\in\mathbb{R}_+$, measurements can be modeled as

-and $(x,y)$ is on the ray $(\rho,\alpha)\in[-1,1]\times[0,\pi]$ by satisfying $x(t)\cos(\alpha) + y(t)\sin(\alpha) = \rho$ with $\alpha$ being the orientation of the ray and $\rho$ its eccentricity with respect to the origin as shown in Figure~\ref{fig:tomography}.
+and $(x,y)$ is on the ray $(\rho,\alpha)\in[-1,1]\times[0,\pi)$ by satisfying $x(t)\cos(\alpha) + y(t)\sin(\alpha) = \rho$ with $\alpha$ being the orientation of the ray and $\rho$ its eccentricity with respect to the origin as shown in Figure~\ref{fig:tomography}.
 The measurement $s$ is called a sinogram, and this particular integral is referred to as the Radon transform of $f$~\cite{ct:book}.

 The inverse problem of computed tomography involves recovering the absorption $f$ given a sinogram.
-Here, for illustrative purposes, we will look at a compressed sensing tomography problem in which a grad network is trained on a sparse set of measurements and the integral network is evaluated to produce unseen ones.
-This setup is analogous to the novel view synthesis problem we solve in Section~\ref{sec:rendering}.
+Here, for illustrative purposes, we will look at a tomography problem in which a grad network is trained on a sparse set of measurements and the integral network is evaluated to produce unseen ones.
+Sparse-view tomography is a standard reconstruction problem~\cite{gordon1970algebraic,pelt2018improving}, and this setup is analogous to the novel view synthesis problem we solve in Section~\ref{sec:rendering}.

 We consider a dataset of measurements $\mathcal{D}=\{(\rho_i,\alpha_i,s(\rho_i,\alpha_i)\}_{i<D}$ corresponding to $D$ sparsely sampled rays.
 We train a grad network using the AutoInt framework.
 For this purpose, we instantiate a grad network $\dimp_\param$ whose input is a tuple $(\rho,\alpha,t)$.
 It is trained to match the dataset of measurements